-- Please contact Customer Service if you believe that you are being charged the incorrect cost-sharing amount.
-Customer Service can confirm what your coverage is currently and whether or not your Extra Help is appropriately applied to your benefits.
-You may be asked to provide one of the following pieces of documentation to verify your LowIncome Subsidy, if you believe that we are incorrect: - O A copy of the member's Medicaid card that includes the member's name and an eligibility date during a month after June of the previous calendar year; - A copy of a state document that confirms active Medicaid status during a month after June of the previous calendar year; - o A print-out from the State electronic enrollment file showing Medicaid status during a month after June of the previous calendar year; - A screen print from the State's Medicaid systems showing Medicaid status during a month after June of the previous calendar year; - Other documentation provided by the State showing Medicaid status during a month after June of the previous calendar year; or, - o A letter from SSA showing that the individual receives SSI.
+- Please contact Customer Service if you believe that you are being charged an incorrect cost-sharing amount.
+Customer Service can confirm what your coverage is currently and whether or not your "Extra Help" is appropriately applied to your benefits.
+You may be asked to provide one of the following pieces of documentation to verify your Low Income Subsidy, if you believe that we are incorrect: - A copy of the member's Medicaid card that includes the member's name and eligibility date during a month after June of the previous calendar year; - A copy of a state document that confirms active Medicaid status during a month after June of the previous calendar year; - A print out from the State electronic enrollment file showing Medicaid status during a month after June of the previous calendar year; - A screen-print from the State's Medicaid systems showing Medicaid status during a month after June of the previous calendar year; - Other documentation provided by the State showing Medicaid status during a month after June of the previous calendar year; - A letter from SSA showing that the individual receives SSI; or, - An Application Filed by an individual who is Deemed Eligible confirming that the beneficiary is "...automatically eligible for extra help..."

-Upon receipt of the above-mentioned documentation, the plan will update your information no later than 72 hours for you to pick up your prescriptions at the new cost.
-If you are unable to provide one of the above-mentioned pieces of documentation but still believe that you qualify, Customer Service is available to assist you.
+Upon receipt of the above-mentioned documentation, the plan will update your information no later than 72 hours after receipt so you can pick up your prescriptions at the new cost.
+If you are unable to provide one of the above-mentioned pieces of documentation, but still believe that you qualify, Customer Service is available to assist you.